-Our flexible schedules will work for students in Regular Schools, including Athletes, and Band and Colorguard Members, Kern Learn, Independent Studies, Home School and Charter School Programs, as well as students who are educated in other ways.
+Our flexible schedules will work for students in Regular Schools, including Athletes, Band and Colorguard Members, Kern Learn, Independent Studies, Home School and Charter School Programs, as well as students who are educated in other ways.

 Who benefits the most from Matrix Entrepreneur Academy?

 - Students who want to make things happen